Skijor USA - 3D Format

 2nd Division: These are teams who ran ONE (1) SECOND or SLOWER than the OVERALL fastest time and cleanest run.

-3rd Division: These are teams who ran TWO (2) SECONDS or SLOWER than the OVERALL fastest time and cleanest run.
+3rd Division: These are teams who ran TWO (2) SECONDS or SLOWER than the OVERALL fastest time possibly including a 2-second ring penalty.

 A minimum of a five (5) second penalty will be assessed per gate and /or jump missed.
 A two (2) second penalty will be assessed for each missed or dropped ring.
 Failure to cross the finish line on at least one ski, with rope in hand, will result in a disqualification.
 Both skis, must cross within the boundary of the finish/timing line.
 Thus, the 3D system places a premium on clean runs.